damianhakert/damianhakert.github.io/source/strategy/index.md

 1. The reseller partnerships are especially important here.

 1. We also want to get shipped as official Debian package.
+DONE